 - Hard Drives: Checking the disks installed on your server

 - Processors: CPU verification.
 It is possible that the server restarts or stops responding.
 If this occurs, contact us as soon as possible.

 - Partitions State: Verifying partition integrity

 - File System Partitions: Checking the file system.
 Often inconsistencies indicate a corrupt file system.
 Note that reinstall the operating system usually corrects the problem.

 - Explore Partitions: Exploring files.
 This tool does not allow the modification of the files.
 The main utility is to consult the logs without having to go through SSH.

 - Memory: Checking the RAM.
 Please note that this test will monopolize the CPU.
 If this test freezes or reboots the server it is possible that your CPU is defective.
 If the RAM is defective, the report at the end of the test will contain errors.

 This interface can't specifically detect the cause of the problem.
-However, it can give you an indication of whether there is a problem or not.
-If one or more hardware tests fail or show errors, log in to the OVH US Manager, click Assistance in the top-right corner of the screen and select Create a support request.
-Post the results of your test and our Support team will schedule an intervention on your server to replace the damaged hardware.
+However, it can give you an indication of whether or not there is a problem.
+If one or more hardware tests fail or show errors, contact support right away.
+For more information on opening a support ticket, please check out our Contacting OVH US Support article.

 Rescue Mode is an important tool that can be used to perform maintenance on your own schedule or to reverse critical errors made during normal server administration.
 Having read this article, you should have a basic familiarity with how to get started using Rescue Mode with a Dedicated server.